-Seattle Opera experiments with a socially distanced stage production, filmed movie-style
+How do you stage an opera during a pandemic?
+Seattle Opera tries a bold experiment

 Donizetti’s 1832 standard recounts the efforts of a lovestruck, naive peasant, Nemorino, to win the heart of the privileged landowner Adina.
 His eagerness makes him all the more susceptible to the pitch of a snake oil salesman and his alleged love potion — the elixir of the title.

 The lovers are portrayed by soprano Madison Leonard and tenor Andrew Stenson.
 “The teasing and testing and flirting actually work well with the forced distances,” said Leonard in a phone conversation between rehearsals.
-As for the climactic moment when they should be locked in embrace after her confession of love: “there’s a staging update that makes for a funny obstacle at the last moment.”
+As for the climactic moment when they should be locked in embrace after her confession of love: “There’s a staging update that makes for a funny obstacle at the last moment.”
 Stenson added that his colleague’s stage presence is so vivid that “it’s all I need to feel a very strong and genuine reaction.
 I think it also has to do with being able to sing again with other people for the first time in months.
 All of these things have been so intensely gratifying.”

 Nemorino’s all-too-familiar predicament, coupled with Donizetti’s charming and touching musical characterizations, makes “Elixir” an appealing gateway for opera newcomers.
 At the same time, it’s a perennial delight for lovers of bel canto, a special type of opera that prizes the beauty of the singing voice above all.

 That’s one reason “Elixir” proved so amenable to Seattle Opera’s custom tailoring to make it “corona-safe.”
-In lieu of a full orchestra, the score has been adapted for two pianos (David McDade and Jay Rosendaal), along with some spare accompaniment at certain moments by other instrumentalists (harp, bassoon, and trumpet).
+In lieu of a full orchestra, the score has been adapted for two pianos (David McDade and Jay Rosendaal), along with some spare accompaniment at certain moments by other instrumentalists (harp, bassoon and trumpet).

 The choral parts have also been shorn away, reducing the cast to five singers.
 Still, said conductor Carlo Montanaro, “I am treating this like a normal production and do what I normally would do to guide all the soloists.
 This is an important signal for the public to show that we can still do live performance while keeping everyone safe.
 And the technology we are developing now in this moment of crisis is something we can use for a future project.”